 Psychology is a science.
 The defining feature of any science is the objective approach that is used to advance our knowledge.
 In psychology we use this scientific approach to learn about behaviour and mental processes.
-It's a broad field that includes:
+While you can find out about our psychology degrees below, psychology is a broad field that includes:

 You'll learn about aspects of human behaviour that will help you in daily life, including your interactions with others, your learning and memory performance, your ability to cope with pressure and your understanding of the causes of psychological disorders.